How to Plan an Intervention for Alcoholism

-In some cases, it has been noted that about half of the 20% of people who do not initially agree to enter treatment, will do so within about a week of participating in an intervention.2 Learn more about how interventions work, who is typically involved and what alcoholism treatment may look like for your loved one below.
+In some cases, it has been noted that about half of the 20% of people who do not initially agree to enter treatment, will do so within about a week of participating in an intervention.2 Learn more about how interventions work, who is typically involved, how to organize and what alcoholism treatment may look like for your loved one below.

 Steps Involved in Intervention Planning

 An intervention is typically set up according to a specific plan or guideline but it can be difficult to know how to plan an intervention for an alcoholic.
 Several steps are involved in planning and organizing the proccess:3

 - Selecting a team for the intervention: This group can be family, friends, employers, pastors, and even someone in the legal system with whom they have a relationship, such as a probation or parole officer.